 How to Create a Restaurant Website: Step-By-Step

-Creating a restaurant website is a multi-step process—including a few things you should do before you even get to the part where you build your website.
+With all the online features restaurants need, creating a restaurant website is a multi-step process—including a few things you should do before you even get to the part where you build your website.
 Here’s how restaurateurs can get started.

 Step 1: Define Goals for Your Website